sara-nl/clouddocs/TUDelftcourse-20160413/MPI.markdown

 This section is meant as extra questions that we thought would be nice for you to investigate, and we invite you to do/think about them even after the workshop is finished.

+**Bonus 1:** Can you make a batch of several runs (e.g.: 20) and calculate the average runtime and standard deviation?

-**Bonus 1:** What do you need to do to make more workers available?
+**Bonus 2:** What do you need to do to make more workers available?
 Is our image enough?
 Go ahead: try to have 2 more workers of 1 core each.
 Then run the program among them.
 Does the run time reduce?
 And if you have 2 workers, 2 cores each?
 And 3 workers, 2 cores each?
 And...
 Is it worth parallelising a lot?
 Where is the optimum?

-**Bonus 2:** It can become a problem when you have to copy and install your program and data "everywhere" in the same place.
+**Bonus 3:** It can become a problem when you have to copy and install your program and data "everywhere" in the same place.
 This can be alleviated by sharing your `/home` folder via NFS.
 Can you set that up?

-**Bonus 3:** Having to dowload, compile yourself the source code of the tool you need, and install it, is a very common workflow.
+**Bonus 4:** Having to dowload, compile yourself the source code of the tool you need, and install it, is a very common workflow.
 Do you have a tool in this situation?
 Can it benefit from MPI?
 Please, let us know.
 Can you successfully get it running?
 Can you parallelise it?

-**Bonus 4:** Using SSH might be a way to go along, but when you have multiple things to run at a time, ensuring users' access, passwordless permissions...
+**Bonus 5:** Using SSH might be a way to go along, but when you have multiple things to run at a time, ensuring users' access, passwordless permissions...
 There exist cluster-building tools based on job queues, like Sun (now Oracle) Grid Engine, Torque, etc. Can you find out more?
 Can you set it up?

-**Bonus 7:** MPI is an implementation of a technique for parallelising computations.
+**Bonus 6:** MPI is an implementation of a technique for parallelising computations.
 Another common technique is _shared memory_.
 One implementation for that technique is OpenMP.
 You can read more about it at their website: http://openmp.org/wp/.
   * Our program can also benefit from OpenMP.
 Does it make any sense to mix MPI and OpenMP?
 Are OpenMP-enabled MPI processes the same as MPI-enabled OpenMP programs?
   * Can you make the program benefit from OpenMP at the same time as MPI?